 To find out more and see some pictures of the weekend events-

 Follow the link: 2017- Irish and European

 Mícheál Ó Cléirigh Summer School 2016

 The third annual Mícheál Ó Cléirigh Summer School was held over the weekend of the 27th -29th May 2016.
-Here is a brief synopsis and some pictures of the events.

 Refugees and Strangers: being Irish in Europe 1500-1800